samacube-bus/samacube-bus/README.md

-# 👋 Hey, In Samacube
+# 👋 Hey, In samacube

 ✨ Just starting out and learning how to build apps (with the help of prompts).
 🌱 Right now I’m experimenting, making mistakes, and having fun figuring things out.